codebytere/gist-audit-maker/README.md

 PASSWORD=<your github password>
 ```

-You will also need to have an existing gist with the name of the target branch for auditing.
-This gist will need to be named according to the following format: `audit-v[VERSION].md`, where version is a Node version such as `audit-v10.md` or `audit-v11.md`.
+This tool will look for a file named according to the following format: `audit-v[VERSION].md`, where version is a Node version such as `audit-v10.md` or `audit-v11.md`.
+If a gist with this name pattern doesn't exist, this toll will create it for you and then update it on future runs.

-Note: Future versions will create this gist if it doesn't already exist.

 Install `gist-audit-maker` globally: